 TimeWise Medical receives cap raise to 650 Suboxone patients

-On July 6, 2016, the Department of Health and Human Services (HHS) released a final rule to increase access to medication-assisted treatment with buprenorphine products in the office setting by allowing eligible practitioners to request approval to treat up to 650 patients.
+On July 6, 2016, the Department of Health and Human Services (HHS) released a final rule to increase access to medication-assisted treatment with buprenorphine products in the office setting by allowing eligible practitioners to request approval to treat up to 275 patients per provider with a Data 2000 Waiver.
 The final rule also includes requirements to ensure that patients treated by these practitioners receive high-quality care, and that aim to minimize the risk of diversion.
 Below is a summary of the major components of the final rule, which will be effective on August 8, 2016.

 To be eligible for a patient limit increase to 275 per practitioner they must possess a current waiver to treat up to 100 patients, must have maintained that waiver without interruption for at least one year, and meet one of the following requirements: